tejaswigowda/book.programmingthecloud.com/src/fewtech/html/concepts/other.md

  <figcaption> Fig: 3.3.1 Window v/s Viewport</figcaption>

-In the interest of reposive design it makes sense to make the window and the viewport the same, so we can proceed with web design using only one size canvas.
+In the interest of responsive design it makes sense to make the window and the viewport the same, so we can proceed with designing for a one size canvas.
 This can be done by adding the following `<meta>` tag within the `<head>` of the HTML document.